-My mother never sat in her bed, calm and alert, resigned to her death and ready to receive her family.
+My mother never sat in her bed, calm and alert, resigned to her death, and ready to receive her family.
 We never shared a moment where we both knew and accepted she was dying.
-I never told her that she had been the perfect mother and she never told me she was proud of me and that I was going to be okay.
+I never told her that she had been the perfect mother, and she never told me she was proud of me and that I was going to be okay.

 Technically ‘stuck points’ aren’t emotions, they’re thoughts that result in distressing emotion.
-For example, a person might have the thought “I should have done more to save my loved one” and as a result, they feel guilt.
-These points can derive from big obvious events and they can also revolve around moments that are surprising, small, and seemingly mundane.
+For example, a person might have the thought, “I should have done more to save my loved one,” and as a result, they feel guilt.
+These points can derive from big obvious events, and they can also revolve around moments that are surprising, small, and seemingly mundane.

 Famous photographer Henri Cartier-Bresson wrote about the “decisive moment” in his book Images à la sauvette.
 He said,

 “There is nothing in this world that does not have a decisive moment…The simultaneous recognition, in a fraction of a second, of the significance of an event as well as of a precise organization of forms which give that event its proper expression…Once you miss it, it is gone forever.”

 He was speaking about composing photographs, of course.
 Still, I think the idea of the decisive moment has relevance in thinking about how we reflect upon our loved one’s lives and our relationships with them.
 When we know how things end — when we know what people did and did not say and do, and the things that did and did not matter in the end — it’s easy to say “That was a decisive moment.
 A moment that mattered, a moment when something changed, a moment when someone could have said or done something differently, and now the moment is gone.”